 My formal training is in business communications.
 But I’m also a professional landscape photographer by passion.
 When I’m not working on one my many communications projects you’ll find me with a camera strap around my neck exploring my beautiful Puerto Rico.
 Many of those shots —including the one’s you’ll see on this site— are available for sale on our sister site Puerto Rico Photography.

 So What Makes Puerto Rico By GPS Different?

 First, it’s not government sponsored.
-Everything you see on Puerto Rico by GPS has been created by me: the photos, the copy, the gathering of information… everything.
+Everything you see on Puerto Rico by GPS has been created by me: the photos, the copy, the gathering of information, the audio, the video, the maps… everything.
 Second, I don’t —and I won’t— sugar-coat reality.
 If something is beautiful and well maintained, I’ll tell you.
 But if it’s dangerous or run down, I’ll tell you too.

 Third, Puerto Rico by GPS is an ongoing concern.
 So I’ll be constantly adding new information and updating anything that changes, for the better or for the worse.
 I’ll visit interesting locations, interview the people in charge and add those interviews —in video or audio form— in the blog section.

 But most importantly, the information on Puerto Rico by GPS will not be of the highly structured, denatured and “sanitized” variety found on many travel sites.
 Here you’ll find the real thing: unadulterated, raw and real.
 That is my personal promise to you!